itinstructor/MineField_Tutorial_CSharp/README.md

 # Visual C# MineField
-A simple pong game originally written in 2011 in Java.
+This project started from a simple pong game I wrote in 2011 in Java.
 I ported it in 2016 to Visual C# as a game tutorial for a introductory C# programming class.

 This version is built with Visual Studio Community 2019.